 South Carolina | SC Picture Project | Oconee County Photos | Newry Mill

-The mill was established by William Ashmead Courtenay, a Charleston native who later served in the War between the States as a captain of the Washington Light Infantry.
-He also made his mark as the Mayor of Charleston and among other accomplishments, suggested the initiation of the South Carolina Historical Commission, which in 1967 became the SC Department of Archives.
+The mill was established by William Ashmead Courtenay, a Charleston native who, during the Civil War, served as a captain of the Washington Light Infantry.
+He also made his mark as the Mayor of Charleston from 1879 to 1887 and, among other accomplishments, suggested the initiation of the South Carolina Historical Commission, which in 1967 became the SC Department of Archives.

 Many Newry residents and visitors believe that the old mill could be haunted.
-Watch a video of two brave guys exploring the inside of the Newry Mill!
+Watch a video of two brave guys exploring the inside the mill!

 Address: Broadway Road, Newry, SC 29665

 Newry Mill Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Newry Mill, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!